San Joaquin River (Port of Stockton)

 • The ship channel is an integral component of the California Bay Delta and supports the Port of Stockton, which is the largest inland and fourth busiest port in California.
 Approximately 30 cargo vessels pass through the channel each month, taking more than 1,000,000 trucks off area roads annually.
 The latest commercial tonnage shipped through the project is 5,000,000 tons.
 The port is a vital link to the agricultural industry of the California Central Valley, handling more than 90-percent of fertilizer used by the regions growers and over 50-percent of California’s bagged rice to Japan.
 Overall responsibility for the project transferred to San Francisco District in FY 2015.

-• Project is annually funded, yet it has been coupled with the Sacramento River project and awarded as a single contract.
+• Project is annually funded.
+It had been historically coupled with the Sacramento River project and awarded as a single contract.
 As a result of this coupling, the San Joaquin channel has been under-dredged over the past few years.
+The projects will be contracted independently in FY24.

-• The project delivery team will be seeking a mechanical dredging mechanism, such as clamshell dredging to be included in the 2023 dredging contract.
+• The project delivery team will be allowing for the option of a mechanical dredging mechanism, such as clamshell dredging, to be included in the 2024 dredging contract for suitable reaches of the channel.

 CONGRESSIONAL INTEREST